Appendix (anatomy): Maintaining gut flora

 Gut-associated lymphoid tissue is immune tissue surrounding the appendix and appearing elsewhere in the gut.
 It carries out several important functions.
-Initially, the appendix's distinctive shape and its apparent lack of specific function was judged by an absence of side effects following its removal.
+Initially, due to an absence of side effects following its removal, the appendix was deemed to lack any specific function.

-William Parker, Randy Bollinger, and colleagues at Duke University proposed in 2007 that the appendix serves as a haven for useful bacteria when illness or antibiotics flushes the bacteria from the intestines.
+William Parker, Randy Bollinger, and colleagues at Duke University proposed in 2007 that the appendix serves as a haven for beneficial bacteria when illness or antibiotics flush them from the intestines.
 This proposition is based on an understanding of how the immune system supports the growth of beneficial intestinal bacteria, in combination with other well-known features of the appendix, including its architecture, its location just below the normal one-way flow of food and germs in the large intestine, and its association with copious amounts of immune tissue.

-Research in 2012 reported that individuals without an appendix were four times as likely to have a recurrence of Clostridioides difficile colitis.
+Research in 2012 reported that individuals without an appendix were twice as likely to have a recurrence of Clostridioides difficile colitis.
 The appendix, therefore, may act as a reservoir for beneficial bacteria.
 This reservoir could repopulate the gut flora following a bout of gastrointestinal illness.

 Immune and lymphatic systems

-The appendix is an important component of mammalian mucosal immune function, particularly B cell-mediated immune responses and extrathymically derived T cells.
+The appendix is an important component of mammalian mucosal immune function, particularly B cell–mediated immune responses and extrathymically derived T cells.
 This structure helps in the proper movement and removal of waste matter in the digestive system, contains lymphatic vessels that regulate pathogens, and lastly, might even produce early defence against disease.
 Additionally, this may provide immune defence from invading pathogens and stimulating B and T cells to fight viruses and bacteria that infect that portion of the bowel and training them so that immune responses are targeted and more able to fight pathogens.
 In addition, immune cells called innate lymphoid cells help the appendix maintain digestive health.

-A 2016 study reported a positive correlation between the presence of the appendix and the concentration of cecal lymphoid tissue, which supports the suggestion that the appendix has major immune benefits.
+A 2016 study reported a positive correlation between the presence of the appendix and the concentration of cecal lymphoid tissue, supporting the suggestion that the appendix provides major immune benefits.